AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Choose the units for the variable from the list.
 Start typing in the unit switcher name to find the one you are looking for.

-Unit switchers can be edited and added on the `unit switcher page <https://www.omnicalculator.com/adminbb/unit-switchers>`_.
+:ref:`Unit switchers <unitSwitchers>` can be edited and added on the `unit switcher page <https://www.omnicalculator.com/adminbb/unit-switchers>`_.
 However, it is best to ask someone before making any changes, as they might affect other calculators.
-You can find more information about unit switchers here: :ref:`unitSwitchers`.

 Works in reverse checkbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^